wandb/edu/model-registry-201/README.md

 ## What you'll learn

 ### Learn to log to a centralized Model Registry
-Master the process of logging and managing models in a centralized registry, allowing for an organized and efficient model management workflow.
+Master the process of logging and managing models in a centralized model registry, allowing for an organized and efficient model management workflow.

-### Master model managementp
+### Master model management
 Gain hands-on experience in accessing, evaluating, and automating downstream processes of models, aiding in robust model deployment and monitoring.

 ### Develop reporting techniques